splunk/public-o11y-docs/admin/notif-services/bigpanda.rst

 * :ref:`bigpanda1`

-  You must be a BigPanda administrator to perform this task.
+  You must be a BigPanda administrator to complete this task.

 * :ref:`bigpanda2`

-  You must be an Observability Cloud administrator to perform this task.
+  You must be an Observability Cloud administrator to complete this task.

 * :ref:`bigpanda3`